-Think of your truck exhaust system like the pipe that drains a fresh water reservoir.
-A drainage system the size of a pipeline is obviously going to be more effective than something with the diameter of the pipes that drain your bathtub.
+Your truck’s exhaust system is like the pipe that drains a fresh water reservoir – the bigger the pipe, the better the results.
 The stock components of your vehicle are similar.
-Poorly bent stock pipes are the leading cause of power-robbing restrictions.
+Poorly bent stock pipes are a leading cause of power-robbing restrictions.
 Your air intake operates with this same principle – the more air you introduce, the more power you produce.